 I'm Danielle D., the breeder behind Frenchieland located in Arizona.
 We are committed to always responsibly breeding with the best interest of our puppies’ health and longevity at the forefront.
 Over the years we’ve learned valuable methods for socializing our puppies.
 Each litter has a clean and safe environment to learn and grow so they have the best chance of becoming amazing family members!

 Danielle has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.